 How to create your own:

-Affirmations can be made about anything.
+Affirmations can be about anything.
 Here are a few points to consider as you create your own.

 Ensure you are taking core personal values into consideration when crafting affirmations.
 Your statements should align with what you believe to be moral, worthwhile, and inherently good.

 Consider your current strengths to help guide you.
 Use first-person language and reference traits you know to be true.
 This will make the them easier to adopt.